Import/Export by command line

 Use --dry-run to preview what would be imported before committing — helpful to verify names and counts:

-Resuming and forcing — the manifest in --path handles resumption automatically; use --force only to start over:
+Resuming and forcing — the manifest under the project directory handles resumption automatically; use --force only to start over:

 Use --no-attachments to skip uploading attachment files (faster imports when you only need trace/span data):